Cold Weather Fleet Maintenance

 With so much more rain, frost and other weather conditions likely to hit the windscreen during the colder months, making sure windscreen wipers are clean haven’t degraded is an important check.
 Upgrading them to heavy duty wipers could be a good idea as these cut through ice and snow far more effectively and the difference in cost is negligible.

-Making sure all the lights on your vehicle are operational is an important check; it will not only keep you safe but also your fellow road users.
-If your brake lights aren’t working, you could well be hit from behind by another car, whilst a dodgy indicator could mean a cyclist isn’t aware you are turning.
+Something you should check before the nights roll in are all your lights, from indicators to fog lights.
+Making sure all the lights on your vehicle are operational will ensure that both you and your fellow road users are safe.
+For example, If your brake lights aren’t working, you could well be hit from behind by another car, while a dodgy indicator could mean a cyclist isn’t aware you are turning.

 Get a grip